-- Question 7.1 In order to qualify as a Level 1 tank, the unit must contain waste with a maximum organic vapor pressure below the regulatory limit for the tank's design capacity.
-At what point should the owner/operator determine the vapor pressure of the waste? - Answer 7.1 The owner/operator should determine the maximum organic vapor pressure on a worst-case scenario basis.
-For example, if the waste will be heated in the tank at any time, the maximum vapor pressure should be determined when the waste is being heated, or if the waste in the tank will be stirred at any time, the vapor pressure should be tested when the waste is being stirred.
+Questions and Answers Question 7.1 In order to qualify as a Level 1 tank, the unit must contain waste with a maximum organic vapor pressure below the regulatory limit for the tank's design capacity.
+At what point should the owner/operator determine the vapor pressure of the waste?

+Answer 7.1 The owner/operator should determine the maximum organic vapor pressure on a worst-case scenario basis.
+For example, if the waste will be heated in the tank at any time or enters the tank heated, the maximum vapor pressure should be determined when the waste is at its maximum temperature.
+If stirred at any time, the vapor pressure should be tested when the waste is being stirred.
 If the vapor pressure exceeds the limits under these circumstances, the tank must be fitted with Level 2 controls (§265.1085(b)(2)).

-Question 7.2 What procedures may an owner/operator use to demonstrate that a tank is below the maximum allowable vapor pressures allowed for a Level 1 tank?

-Answer 7.2 An owner/operator can determine the maximum organic vapor pressure by either direct measurement or applying knowledge of the waste (§265.1084(c)(2)).
+RCRA Subpart CC - Questions and Answers Working Draft - Do Not Distribute, Cite, or Quote 30 Question 7.2 What procedures may an owner/operator use to demonstrate that a tank is below the maximum allowable vapor pressures allowed for a Level 1 tank?
+Answer 7.2 An owner/operator can determine the maximum organic vapor pressure by either direct measurement or applying knowledge of the waste ($\S265.1084(c)(2)$).
 To determine the vapor pressure using direct measurement, the owner/operator may use any of the following analytical methods: Method 25E in Part 60, Appendix A; methods described in American Petroleum Institute Publication 2517, Third Edition; methods obtained from standard reference texts; ASTM Method 2879-92; or any other method approved by the Regional Administrator (§265.1084(c)(3)(ii)).
 To determine the organic vapor pressure of a waste using knowledge, the owner/operator must prepare and record information that documents the maximum organic vapor pressure of hazardous waste in the tank.
-An example of information that may be used is documentation that the hazardous waste is generated by a process for which at other locations it previously has been determined by direct measurement that the waste maximum organic vapor pressure is less than the maximum vapor pressure limit for the appropriate design capacity category (§265.1084(c)(4)).
+An example of information that may be used is documentation that the hazardous waste is generated by a process for which at other locations it previously has been determined by direct measurement that the waste $% \left(1\right) =\left(1\right) \left(1\right) +\left(1\right) \left(1\right) \left(1\right) +\left(1\right) \left(1$ maximum organic vapor pressure is less than the maximum vapor pressure limit for the appropriate design capacity category ($\S265.1084(c)(4)$).
 Question 7.3 Can an owner/operator open the cover of a Level 1 tank to sample the waste for testing purposes without venting resultant emissions through a closed-vent system to a control device?